capocasa/jill/README.md

 Jill
 ====

-Jill is a high-level interface to the Jack Audio Connection Kit.
+Jill is a Nimish high-level interface to the Jack Audio Connection Kit.

 It is built up as a single macro- `withJack` (and that's where the name comes from, because who is with jack if not Jill?).
 The macro encapsulates a full jack implementation, and you only provide your inputs and outputs.